 Hydration is vital, so take plenty of fluids.
 Plain and simple water quenches thirst much more effectively than fizzy drinks that are loaded with sugar.

 Finally, make sure your food is genuinely tasty.
 Season it properly, just as you would if you were at home.
 That way you are much more likely to actually finish it.

-Here are five recipes that will keep you fuelled for the trail
+5 recipes to keep you fuelled for the trail

 Lunch: Pasta salad with chicken pesto and mozzarella